researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

 3. When all required events have been recorded, the tester can input `halt` in the bash to stop recording.

 The recorded startup script is at `/home/combodroid/artifact/startup.txt`.
 All events are recorded in the format of  `adb shell` command with a timestamp indicating how long after sending the previous event this event is sent, and can be further reused.
+ComboDroid will then use this script to do initialization whenever the app starts freshly during the testing process.

 *Note*: After receiving each event, ComboDroid will dump the GUI layout and record the event, and cannot handle another event before showing `"Ready recording event, waiting for the next event`  on the bash.